arduino/arduino-cloud-cli/README.md

 ## Set credentials

 arduino-cloud-cli needs a credentials file containing an Arduino IoT Cloud client ID and its corresponding secret.
+Credentials can also include an optional organization ID that specifies the organization to use each user can specify.
 You can retrieve these credentials from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.

 Once you have the credentials, execute the following command and provide them: